Hi, what do you want to do?

 Indiana

-In this Indiana activity, students read a two page text about the history of the state of Indiana.
+For this Indiana worksheet, students read a two page text about the history of the state of Indiana.
 Students answer 10 true and false questions.

 Curated OER